danielmonkeytree/mmart-168-fall2017/hw06/README.md

 ## PART II: Reading response
 Edit README.MD and write your reading response here!

+WOW!
+Just finished the CSS selectors game and I was absolutely shocked at how in-depth and versatile the language actually is.
+It was a challenging and sometimes frustrating process of figuring out which combinations  to use in order to reach then stated selection goal.
+I was drawn to the exercise because I often forget the most basic syntax rules which determine what kind of element you are trying to work with.
+Now I feel much more confident in the basics and I can see how quickly and efficiently I can pinpoint specific elements in the html designs that I'll be making in the other classes in the coming weeks.
+Awesome :)

 ## Part III: JavaScript Homework

 Twitter used to have a star to show that users had "favorited" a tweet.
 They changed it to a heart at some point, but, honestly, it's easier to make a star in Illustrator, so we're making our Twitter with stars.